 Bundles, such as unlimited tariff plans or tariffs with a fixed volume allowance for intra-EU communications or a bundle of services also containing (some) intra-EU communications services, which do not typically entail consumption-based charges and have no specific per-unit-of-consumption retail price.

-Add-ons that contain against a fixed fee a volume allowance including for example EEA only minutes/SMS or combined with minutes/SMS terminating outside the EEA.
+Add-ons that against a fixed fee contain a volume allowance including for example EEA only minutes/SMS or combined with minutes/SMS terminating outside the EEA.

-BEREC considers that consumers who have bought a fixed volume of international and/or intra-EU communications as an add-on to their existing subscription, e.g. a fixed monthly usage of such services for a specific monthly price, should be able to fully use such add-ons, also after 15 May 2019 and until they are depleted.

-According to Article 2 (2) sub-para 4 TSM Regulation “number based interpersonal communications service” means an interpersonal communications service which connects with publicly assigned numbering resources, namely, a number or numbers in national or international numbering plans, or which enables communications with a number or numbers in national or international numbering plans.
-According to Article 2 (5) of Directive (EU) 2018/1972, ‘EECC’, “interpersonal communications service” means a service normally provided for remuneration that enables direct interpersonal and interactive exchange of information via electronic communications networks between a finite number of persons, whereby the persons initiating or participating in the communication determine its recipients(s)and does not include services which enable interpersonal and interactive communication merely as a minor ancillary feature that is intrinsically linked to another service.
-Recital 18 of the EECC also states that the mere use of a number as an identifier should not be considered to be equivalent to the use of a number to connect with publicly assigned numbers, and should therefore, in itself, not be considered to be sufficient to qualify a service as a number-based interpersonal communications service.
-Number-independent interpersonal communications services should be subject to obligations only where public interests require that specific regulatory obligations apply to all types of interpersonal communications services, regardless of whether they use numbers for the provision of their service.
-It is justified to treat number-based interpersonal communications services differently, as they participate in, and hence also benefit from, a publicly assured interoperable ecosystem.

-BEREC therefore notes that this regulation applies to number-based interpersonal communications services which are fixed and mobile voice services, as well as SMS services.
+BEREC notes that this regulation applies to number-based interpersonal communications services (see Article 2 (2) sub-para 4 TSM Regulation and Article 2 (5) of Directive (EU) 2018/1972) which are fixed and mobile voice services, as well as SMS services.
 Furthermore, BEREC considers that applications that use fixed or mobile numbers of the national numbering plans of another Member State to connect customers on a public switched telephone network and provide customers with an interpersonal communications service are also within the scope of this regulation.
 Considered out of the scope are M2M-services or a non number-based communications service.
 This definition, in itself, is technology neutral, meaning that it is irrespective of the technical means used by a provider to connect voice telephony calls and SMS services between users and networks.

-Calls and SMS from roaming customers originating in a visited country are not considered to be intra-EU calls or SMS, but international roaming services.
-These are therefore not covered by this regulation, but by the Regulation (EU) 531/2012 of the European Parliament and the Council of 13 June 2012 on roaming on public mobile communications networks within the Union (Roaming Regulation).
+Calls and SMS from roaming customers originating in a visited country (another country than the home country of the provider) are not considered to be intra-EU calls or SMS, but international roaming services.
+These are therefore not covered by this regulation, but by the Regulation (EU) 531/2012 of the European Parliament and the Council of 13 June 2012 on roaming on public mobile communications networks within the Union (Roaming Regulation), last amended by Regulation (EU) 2017/920 of 17 May 2017 (Roaming Regulation)

 Geographical scope of the intra-EU communications Regulation